 Kindred Credit Union Centre for Peace Advancement

-The Kindred Credit Union Centre for Peace Advancement (CPA) is a unique space and working community on the University of Waterloo campus.
+The Centre for Peace Advancement (CPA) is a dynamic space on the University of Waterloo campus, home to peace-oriented innovators, and established organizations from the region's vibrant peacebuilding field.
+The common goal of advancing peace collaboratively and creatively is the lifeblood of the CPA’s unique working community.
 The Centre stands as a bridge between campus and community, academics and practice, and faith and justice.

 Waterloo, Ontario, Canada is a leading hub for innovation on a national and global scale.
 The University of Waterloo has been rated Canada’s most innovative university for 26 years running, operates the world’s largest co-operative education program, and now supports a wide array of student entrepreneurship opportunities.
 In addition to being the home of countless cutting-edge tech companies, our surrounding community has nurtured significant social innovations in areas such as restorative justice, poverty alleviation, and refugee resettlement.

 Conrad Grebel University College is pleased to have nominated Setsuko Thurlow for an Honorary Doctor of Laws degree (LLD) from the University of Waterloo for her outstanding contribution to society as an advocate for peace and nuclear disarmament.

 Last week, the University of Waterloo hosted its 10th annual Teaching and Learning Conference.
 Each year, the conference brings together instructors from a variety of faculties and departments to share research and teaching strategies through interactive workshops and panel discussions.

 Cyberspace is a vital, if vulnerable, environment that is being subjected to significant “militarization”.
 At the same time, its importance for global society is increasingly evident.
 What are the prospects for cooperative security arrangements that would constrain state action in cyberspace?

 - June 13, 2018